Dinosaur Fever – Sinclair’s Icon

 Hondronastas, who attended the Art Institute of Chicago and later became a professor, came to Tulsa for the first time in 1953 “to help design and build an early version of the Golden Driller,” Beaulieu explained.
 The artist, “fell in love with the city of Tulsa and later moved his wife and son from Chicago to a duplex near Riverview Elementary School, just south of downtown.”

-Beaulieu added that “Hondronastas was always proud of designing the Golden Driller, and would tell anyone he met, according to his son, Stamatis Hondronastas — see An Oil Town’s Golden Idol, originally published in This Land on November 15, 2014 (vol. 5, no. 22).
+Beaulieu added that “Hondronastas was always proud of designing the Golden Driller, and would tell anyone he met, reported his son Stamatis in An Oil Town’s Golden Idol, published in This Land on November 15, 2014 (vol. 5, no. 22).

 The late Tulsa photographer Walter Brewer documented construction of the giant with images later donated to the Tulsa Historical Society.
 Designated a state monument and refurbished again in 1979 (the year Hondronastas died), the statue as it appears today was permanently installed at East 21st Street and South Pittsburg Avenue.